-"When we scored in the second quarter at the end, that gave us a lot of momentum.
+"When we scored in the second quarter at the end, that gave us a lot of quarter at the end, that gave us a lot of momentum.
 We knew that it could be done," he said.
 "You could tell by the momentum in the locker room that everybody was ready.
 Everybody knew we could score on this team.